by Lola Akinmade Åkerström

 Oakland’s food scene is all about plating modern spins on global cuisine, from Mexican-inspired taquerias to European-style market halls.

-“With Oakland, it’s about adding your own twist to tried-and-true classics and making it extra special,” Lauren McCabe Herpich of Local Food Adventures says over plates of chicken tacos.
+“With Oakland, it’s about adding your own twist to tried-and-tested classics and making them extra special,” Lauren McCabe Herpich of Local Food Adventures says over plates of chicken tacos.

 “You have to step out of your comfort zone,” adds Friley, who also runs @BestFoodInOakland on Instagram.
 “Because that’s where the magic happens.”